AchintyaKrishna/binance-futures-trading-bot/README.md

 ## License

-MIT — free to use, modify, and distribute.
+No Restrictions — free to use, modify, and distribute.